abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Br

-  * Br.in: Not recommended for GW
+  * Br.in: Default for GS applications.
+Not recommended for GW

   * Br-d.in: Include 3d in valence.
 Not recommended for GW